 I’m so used to sitting on a board, making and approving motions, etc., that I chimed in like it was second nature and said, “Aye,” OUT LOUD.
 Thank goodness a colleague's shoulder was available for me to bury my face in!
 Thank you to those in earshot for not laughing me out of the room.
 I don’t know if there were glares from my boss or colleagues as I probably blacked out for a minute, but good grief!
 Anyone else have an embarrassing work story they’d like to share? 🤭🤫 🤦🏽♀️ #whodoithinkiam #robertsrules #mpivirginia #iamavailabletoapproveyourminutes #eventprofs |

-AuthorWife, Working Mom, Troop Leader, Creative, Survivor.
+AuthorWife, Working Mom of Two, Connector, Creative, Survivor.
 Archives

 Topics |